 From the end of 2019, we have seen three waves of Coronavirus affecting businesses of all scales.
 However, there were some positive shifts, and miraculously, the world survived with virtual resources.
 Here’re some of the positive changes during the pandemic period in the business world.

 Changes in revenue for eCommerce

-People have adopted social distance as a means of slowing the pandemic’s spread, which has inevitably resulted in a reduction in brick-and-mortar purchasing.
-That would appear to imply that as more individuals turn to eCommerce, there would be an increase in online purchasing.
+People have adopted social distance to slow the pandemic’s spread, which has inevitably resulted in a reduction in brick-and-mortar purchasing.
+That would appear to imply that as more individuals turn to eCommerce, online purchasing would increase.

 Sales of everyday home essentials have quadrupled on JD.com, China’s largest online retailer, compared to the same period last year.
 According to a poll conducted by Engine, individuals spend 10-30% more online on average.

 In the middle of March, grocery eCommerce exploded as customers went online to locate items that weren’t accessible in their local grocery shops.

 According to Pi Datametrics, “free online learning” was the electrical search phrase that grew the most year over year on Google in the UK from January to April 2020 compared to the same time in 2019.
 The second-highest rise was in “free online learning,” followed by “security training courses.”

 eLearning has become the new survivor in today’s pandemic world.
 From schools to universities, shifted from traditional classroom to a virtual classroom, soaring the demand of eLearning software to reach the skies.